 What if it was all on the way right now and all you need to do is sit still in the sun on a patio?

 What if it was all so much easier and effortless than you ever believed?

 What if it was all so very easy?

 As easy as a morning stretch or a nighttime cuddle.
 As easy as breathing a sigh of relief or a simple walk in the full moon light.

 That seems right.

 My son made a jarring statement in his usual matter of fact, six-going-on-seven tone, “Smart people don’t ask for help.
 They don’t NEED help.
 They can do it by themselves.”

 Yikes!
 How did this thought sneak through?

 Of course, I know that he is in his big-boy-I-can-do-it-myself stage.
-And that he is likely parroting a meme imbedded in popular culture.
+And that he is likely parroting a meme embedded in popular culture.
 He refused to believe me when I told him that I asked for help all the time.
 But, hey, I have time to demonstrate this throughout the next few weeks and years.
 Not too concerned, but it definitely made me think about this old idea.

 I am smart.
 I ask for help.
 I am smart BECAUSE I ask for help.